wrale/mcp-server-tree-sitter/FEATURES.md

 ---

-This feature matrix will be updated as development progresses and as the tree-sitter-language-pack integration is completed.
+This feature matrix will be updated as development progresses.
+The tree-sitter-language-pack integration has been completed as of March 2025.